-The Indiana Vision Expo, held annually at the Indiana State Library, connects people with vision loss and their families and friends to assistive technology vendors and low-vision service providers.
+The Indiana Vision Expo, held at the Indiana State Library on September 24,2016, connects people with vision loss and their families and friends to assistive technology vendors and low-vision service providers.
 For more information please visit: http://indianavisionexpo.library.in.gov/

 Blind and Visually Impaired Services of Indiana has compiled a list of additional resources that you may find helpful.
 Please browse the list for additional information on any of the following topics: